 Referring to point one above, when you’re planning what to pack for safari you’ll want to wear clothes where the dirt blends in.

-Khakis, olive greens, tans or browns, and clay colors are best to blend in with the terrain.
+Khakis, olive greens, tans or browns, and clay are the best colors to add to your travel capsule wardrobe to blend in with the terrain.
 In addition, neutral tones like those are also best when on safari because brights can draw too much attention from wildlife.

 These are the best travel pants for women and perfect for safari, too!